venkatmamillapalli/iDevops/Ansible/Ansible_Installation.md

 sudo apt install python-pip
 python --version
 ```
-Your Ansible server now has all of the software required to administer your hosts.
 *Create a user (ansibleuser) and password for applying
 ansible configurations on all the machines
 ```